Mosaic Age - Art in Light

 • Swan-neck lamps — an arched arm for bedside or desk.

-• Pitcher & ewer lamps — a pouring-vessel silhouette with real presence, like this rainbow teapot-design mosaic lamp.
+• Pitcher & ewer lamps — a pouring-vessel silhouette with real presence, like this colorful mosaic pitcher lamp.

 • Cylindrical lamps — a cleaner, modern column.